sfigg/commercialization-public/manufacture/desktop/windows-deployment-sample-scripts-sxs.md

 xcopy /h %recoveryfolder%Winre.wim R:\Recovery\WindowsRE\
 @echo  *********************************************************************
 @echo  == Register the location of the recovery tools ==
-@%windowsdrive%Windows\System32\Reagentc /Setreimage /Path R:\Recovery\WindowsRE /Target %windowsdrive%Windows
+%windowsdrive%Windows\System32\Reagentc /Setreimage /Path R:\Recovery\WindowsRE /Target %windowsdrive%Windows
 @echo  *********************************************************************
 @echo  == If Compact OS, single-instance the recovery provisioning package ==
+@echo     ---
+@echo	  *Note: this step only works if you created a ScanState package called
+@echo	   USMT.ppkg as directed in the OEM Deployment lab.
+If you aren't
+@echo	   following the steps in the lab, choose N.
+@echo     ---
 @echo     Options: N: No
 @echo              Y: Yes
 @echo              D: Yes, but defer cleanup steps to first boot.